sleepingkiwi/wordpress-docker/readme.md

   - on macos that's `brew install mkcert` and `brew install nss`
 - run `mkcert -install`

-> If yoy already have a local CA set up:
+> 👋 If you already have a local CA set up:

 #### Make self signed SSL certs for your local domain and give them to local proxy